Top ETFs to Invest In (Under $100!)—And Why Beginners Love Them

 9/5/20252 min read

-This guide explains why ETFs are so powerful for beginners, shares a curated list of highly rated ETFs under $100, and shows you exactly how to get started today.
+In this post, we’ll walk through why ETFs are such a powerful tool for beginners, share a curated list of ETFs under $100, and show you exactly how to start investing today — even if you’re starting small.

 Why ETFs Work for Beginners